FarronF/limerick-council-meetings/meetings/2016/05/17-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 21st April, 2016.md

 the rear of the Stone Mansion in Kilmallock.
 Lough Gur was an internationally important site

-and an excellent resource for tourism.---
+and an excellent resource for tourism.
+---
 2

 Members thanked the Executive Archaeologist for her detailed and interesting presentation.